tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 GROUP BY 1
 ORDER BY 2 DESC;
 ```
 Next let us retrieve the region with the max amount from this table.
-There are two ways this can be done
+There are two ways this can be done:
 1. One was to pull the max using a subquery.
 ```sql
 SELECT MAX(total_sales)